 – All information gleaned will be recorded with source, researcher and date obtained.
 Direct quotations will be noted and appropriately credited when used.

 – Intellectual property not in Creative Commons will be used only with permission.

-– The welfare of the ecosystem and its species is paramount.
+– DO NO HARM: The welfare of the ecosystem and its species is paramount.
 NWNL Photographers will maintain safe, informed and responsible working distances, not distressing wildlife nor interfering with their life cycles.

-– Expedition teams will take nothing other than images; be aware of and follow all posted regulations; and respect other scientists, landowners, guides, government officials and recreationalists.
+– TAKE ONLY PHOTOS & OBEY RULES: Expedition teams will take nothing other than images; be aware of and follow all posted regulations; and respect other scientists, landowners, guides, government officials and recreationalists.

-– NWNL photographers will respect the rights, customs and values of all stakeholders in watersheds visited.
+– WHEN IN DOUBT, DON’T: NWNL photographers will respect the rights, customs and values of all stakeholders in watersheds visited.

-– Documentation of captive animals will only occur if their welfare is being properly addressed and they are not being exploited solely for profit.
-Images of captive animals will be captioned as such.
+– CAPTIVE ANIMALS: They will only be documented if their welfare is being addressed and they’e not being exploited solely for profit.
+Such images will be captioned as “captive.”

-– Digital manipulation will not alter essential content in any way that would misrepresent actual events or circumstances or deceive the viewer.
-If any creative manipulation is performed, it will be fully disclosed to the viewer.
+– DIGITAL MANIPULATION: No essential content will be altered in any way that would misrepresent actual events or circumstances or deceive the viewer.
+Any other creative manipulation will be fully disclosed to the viewer.